Our resource hub is home to a wealth of articles, stories and videos about managing and living with type 1 diabetes.

 This leaflet contains useful information for when you, or someone close to you, has been diagnosed with type 1 diabetes.

-This leaflet is aimed towards a younger audience and contains all the tools needed to understand or discuss type 1 diabetes.
+This leaflet contains all the tools needed to understand or discuss type 1 diabetes.

-Throughout this toolkit, we’ll talk about many of the factors that you have to consider when getting ready for a baby.
-We will discuss pregnancy with type 1 diabetes, with special emphasis on preconception planning, the actual pregnancy and delivery.
+In this toolkit we discuss pregnancy with type 1 diabetes, with special emphasis on preconception planning, the actual pregnancy and delivery.

 Help raise awareness of the symptoms of undiagnosed type 1 diabetes by putting these posters up in your clinic or hospital.